Arash-Rezaie/SessionRepository/README.md

 > the given key would be deleted just after first invoke, if you are willing to keep mentioned key-value in the session, pass false for deleteKey.

-3.To invoke listeners, put data in session like before:
+3. To invoke listeners, put data in session like before:
 ```java

 session.put("aKey","some data");